15 Best Ski & Snowboard Resorts in the U.S.

 Guest contribution by Bernadette Young of Explorer Chick

 Even though California is known for its deserts and beaches, there is great skiing and snowboarding in the state.
-People head to Mammoth Lakes, which boasts one of the most extended ski seasons that can last from November to August in a good year.
+People head to Mammoth Lakes, which boasts one of the most extended ski seasons lasting from November to August.

 The California sunshine provides a bright blue sky most of the year, and it is a real treat for experienced skiers and snowboards that are higher up on the mountain.
 Experts can go high above the treeline for steep and challenging runs.
 Mammoth does a good job with grooming, and for those that are brave enough to ride down the Cornice off the Panorama Gondola, do it on a powder day to avoid (potentially scary) icy conditions.